Remote consultations and technology

 Guidance and resources on remote consultations

-• the robustness of your pharmacy’s WiFi connection
+• the strength and reliability of your pharmacy WiFi

-• the hardware you will need, e.g. webcams, headsets, laptops or mobile devices
+• hardware needs such as webcams, headsets, laptops or mobile devices

 • confirmation that your indemnity insurance covers remote consultations